A Survey on Video Diffusion Models: Video Generation

 Seer~\cite{Seer} is dedicated to the exploration of the text-guided video prediction task.
 It leverages the Latent Diffusion Model (LDM) as its foundational backbone.
 Through the integration of spatial-temporal attention within an auto-regressive framework, alongside the implementation of the Frame Sequential Text Decomposer module, Seer adeptly transfers the knowledge priors of Text-to-Image (T2I) models to the domain of video prediction.
 This migration has led to substantial performance enhancements, notably demonstrated on benchmarks~\cite{goyal2017somethingv2,bridgedata}.

-FDM~\cite{FDM} introduces a novel hierarchy sampling scheme for the purpose of long video prediction task.
+FDM~\cite{FDM} introduces a novel hierarchy sampling scheme for the purpose of long video prediction tasks.
 Additionally, a new CARLA~\cite{carla} dataset is proposed.
 In comparison to auto-regressive methods, the proposed approach is not only more efficient but also yields superior generative outcomes.

 MCVD~\cite{mcvd} employs a probabilistic conditional score-based denoising diffusion model for both unconditional generation and interpolation tasks.
 The introduced masking approach is capable of masking all past or future frames, thereby enabling the prediction of frames from either the past or the future.
 Additionally, it adopts an autoregressive approach to generate videos of variable lengths in a block-wise fashion.
-The effectiveness of MCVD~\cite{mcvd} is validated across various benchmarks~\cite{BAIR,ucf101,cordts2016cityscapes} for both prediction and interpolation tasks.

-Due to the tendency of autoregressive methods to yield implausible outcomes during the generation of lengthy videos, LGC-VD~\cite{LGCVD} introduces a Local-Global Context guided Video Diffusion model designed to encompass diverse perceptual conditions.
+LGC-VD~\cite{LGCVD} introduces a Local-Global Context guided Video Diffusion model designed to encompass diverse perceptual conditions.
 LGC-VD employs a two-stage training approach and treats prediction errors as a form of data augmentation.
 This strategy effectively addresses prediction errors and notably reinforces stability in the context of long video prediction tasks.

-RVD~\cite{RVD}(Residual Video Diffusion) adopts a diffusion model that utilizes the context vector of a convolutional Recurrent Neural Network (RNN) as condition to generate a residual, which is then added to a deterministic next-frame prediction.
+RVD~\cite{RVD} adopts a diffusion model that utilizes the context vector of a convolutional Recurrent Neural Network as conditions to generate a residual, which is then added to a deterministic next-frame prediction.
 The authors demonstrate that employing residual prediction is more effective than directly predicting future frames.
-This work extensively compares with previous methods based on Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs) across various benchmarks, providing substantial evidence of its efficacy.

 RaMViD~\cite{RaMViD} employs 3D convolutions to extend the image diffusion model into the realm of video tasks.
 It introduces a novel conditional training technique and utilizes a mask condition to extend its applicability to various completion tasks, including video prediction~\cite{BAIR,kinetics600}, infilling~\cite{BAIR}, and upsampling~\cite{ucf101, kinetics600}.